junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Tears come down from his eyes.

 Jimmy has to force his eyes to stay on his daughter, taking in her figure, remembering her shape, seeing her instead of seeing the angel in her.
-"What will happen to her if you leave?" he asks through choked voice. *You saved her once, will you make sure she's safe.
+"What will happen to her if you leave?" he asks through a choked voice. *You saved her once, will you make sure she's safe?
 If she gets to live, then I will...
 I...*

 "Are you saying 'Yes' to me, Jimmy?"
 Castiel tilts his head slightly, boring into Jimmy's eyes.

 Jimmy is pinned in the angel's eyes.
 He swallows, feeling his breath frozen in his chest.
 He can't trust his words right now.
 He can't trust his own decisions.
 It's going to be the endless pain and torture he's signing up for.
 He doesn't nod.
 He can't.
 Not after he fights for so long to get out.

-"My daughter," he forces his mind comes back to Claire, ignoring the angel's question.
+"My daughter," he forces his mind to come back to Claire, ignoring the angel's question.
 "Will she be safe?
 Will she live?"

 "She will live for as long as she survives this world," the angel answers nonchalantly.

 The indicated meaning is far too clear.

 Even if Castiel lets her go, how long can a twelve-year-old survive this cruel, cruel Apocalypse world alone?
-Without her father, without her family, the war will find her sooner or later, death will always catch up on her.
+Without her father, without her family, the war will find her sooner or later, and death will always catch up with her, the way it is catching up with everyone nowadays.
 Just a matter of time.

 Whatever he decides, there is no difference in the end.